 Protecting Your Rights

-Although the rules of evidence at clerk’s hearings are relaxed and hearsay evidence is permitted, lay persons are ill equipped to deal with seasoned police officers who regularly appear at these proceedings and clerk magistrates themselves.
+The rules of evidence at clerk’s hearings are relaxed and hearsay evidence is permitted.
+Laypersons are ill-equipped to deal with seasoned police officers who regularly appear at these proceedings and clerk magistrates themselves.
 Attorney Topazio is familiar with G. L. c.
-218, §§ 35 and 35A, the statutory provisions authorizing the issuance of criminal complaints by justices or clerks-magistrates, and is best suited to represent you.
-Attorney Topazio knows that these laws provide only that the person against whom such complaint is made shall be given an opportunity to be heard in opposition to the issuance of process based on that application for criminal complaint and that a finding of probable cause at the clerk magistrate hearing will result in criminal charges being issued against you.
+218, §§ 35 and 35A, the statutory provisions authorizing the issuance of criminal complaints by justices or clerks-magistrates.
+He is best suited to represent you.
+Attorney Topazio knows that these laws provide only that the person against whom such complaint is made shall be given an opportunity to be heard in opposition to the issuance of process.
+The criminal complaint is based on a finding of probable cause and if found will result in criminal charges being issued against you.
 If you received a notice of a clerk’s magistrate hearing in Massachusetts, contact us for a free confidential consultation.

 Why You Need Representation